 Since fish contain pollutants such as mercury and lead poisoning can be a risk to both children and adults it is best to talk with your doctor about how much fish you should be eating and what types of fish are the safest to eat during pregnancy.
 A good list is also available here.

 A daily dose of fiber also keeps things moving smoothly along in the colon.
 When you don’t have enough fiber in your diet, waste can get stuck in the colon and cause constipation.
 Constipation causes straining that puts pressure on the blood vessels around the uterus – a condition called hemorrhoids.
 Hemorrhoids are painful and can increase a woman’s risk of bleeding during delivery.
-Fiber also makes sense if you have a family history of uterine cancer because it reduces estrogen levels in your body, which helps protect you from uterine cancer (13).

 Some ideal high-fiber foods to include in your pre-pregnancy diet include: